Amjyot Singh

-Amjyot Singh Gill (born January 27, 1992) is an Indian professional basketball player for the Filou Oostende basketball club in Belgium.
-He has previously played for the Oklahoma City Blue and Wisconsin Herd of the NBA G-League, the Tokyo Excellence of the National Basketball Development League (NBDL) and the Delhi Capitals of the UBA Pro Basketball League.
+Amjyot Singh Gill (born January 27, 1992) is a former Indian professional basketball player.
+He has previously played for the Oklahoma City Blue and Wisconsin Herd of the NBA G-League, the Yokohama Excellence of the B.League and the Delhi Capitals of the UBA Pro Basketball League.
 He and Amritpal Singh became the first Indian male to sign a professional basketball contract abroad.
 Singh, along with Princepal Singh became the first players to sign with the NBA G League.

 At 6 ft 8 in (2.04m), Singh is primarily a forward and has regularly competed with India on the international stage, playing in several editions of the FIBA Asia Championship.
 A native of Chandigarh, he was trained at the Ludhiana Basketball Academy in Ludhiana while playing for the Punjab state team.
 Early in his career, Singh spent several years with local teams in Punjab and Tamil Nadu, winning the Senior National Basketball Championship multiple times.